-31.11.3 Multiple scalars
+32.11.3 Multiple scalars

 It is fairly straightforward to create more than one column in the scalar.dat file with a single observable class.
 For example, if we want a single SpeciesKineticEnergy estimator to simultaneously record the kinetic energies of all species in the target particle set, we only have to write two new methods: addObservables() and setObservables(), then tweak the behavior of evaluate().
-First, we will have to override the default behavior of addObservables() to make room for more than one column in the scalar.dat file as follows, where "num_species" and "species_name" can be local variables initialized in the constructor.
+First, we will have to override the default behavior of addObservables() to make room for more than one column in the scalar.dat file as follows, where "num\species" and "species\name" can be local variables initialized in the constructor.
 We should also initialize some local arrays to hold temporary data.

 '''

-// In SpeciesKineticEnergy.h private: (continues on next page)
+// In SpeciesKineticEnergy.h private:

 '''